-- REINVENT (only ABFE / only docking) [Olivecrona et al., 2017].
+- REINVENT (only ABFE / only docking) (Olivecrona et al., 2017).
 An RL-based molecular generation technique which we use to optimize ABFE, and separately, docking score.
 Represents a simple single-fidelity approach using a modern generative model. - VAE + 4x SF-GP.
 Uses a vanilla VAE model except with four independent GP surrogates, one for each fidelity, all using the single latent space as input.
 To be contrasted with MF-LAL, which uses multiple connected latent spaces instead of a single one. - VAE + MF-GP.
-Similar to above, except using a single multi-fidelity GP model [Wu et al., 2020] instead of four independent single-fidelity GP models. - MF-AL-GFN [Hernandez-Garcia et al., 2023] GFlowNet generative model used to optimize the predicted score from a multi-fidelity GP model.
-This baseline represents the state of the art in multi-fidelity generation, where generative and surrogate models are separated. - MF-AL-PPO [Hernandez-Garcia et al., 2023].
-Same as above except using the PPO RL algorithm instead of a GFlowNet as the generative model. - Pocket2Mol [Peng et al., 2022].
+Similar to above, except using a single multi-fidelity GP model (Wu et al., 2020) instead of four independent single-fidelity GP models. - MF-AL-GFN (Hernandez-Garcia et al., 2023) GFlowNet generative model used to optimize the predicted score from a multi-fidelity GP model.
+This baseline represents the state of the art in multi-fidelity generation, where generative and surrogate models are separated. - MF-AL-PPO (Hernandez-Garcia et al., 2023).
+Same as above except using the PPO RL algorithm instead of a GFlowNet as the generative model. - Pocket2Mol (Peng et al., 2022).
 3D structure-based drug design model that takes a protein pocket as input and outputs a 3D molecule via diffusion.
-Unlike the other methods, does not use any binding affinity oracle during generation.
+Unlike the other methods, does not use any binding affinity oracle during generation. - DecompDiff Guan et al. (2023b).
+Same type of model as above, but makes additional improvements to the generation process by decomposing generation into scaffold and motif stages.

 The first two baselines are single-fidelity methods, where we use both only ABFE and only docking as the single fidelity.
 The next four baselines, as well as MF-LAL, are multi-fidelity.
-Pocket2Mol does not utilize any oracle during generation.
+Pocket2Mol and DecompDiff do not utilize any oracle during generation.
 Evaluation of generated compounds from all baselines is done with ABFE.